 Adoption is not as simple as some think.
 Some people see it as a beautiful thing for everyone involved.
 Others see it as nothing but harmful.
-The truth is, adoption is somewhat of a grey area, with pros and cons for everyone involved.
+The truth is, adoption is somewhat of a grey area, with positives and negatives for everyone involved.
 I have compiled a list of a few pros and cons for each side of the triad.

 Pro: In some cases, children that are adopted have more stability and resources than they would have had their birth parents chosen to parent.